tskalbhor95/CrudAppNodeJs/README.md

 #### Response

 - `200`: Successful response.
 Returns an array of posts.
-- `400`: Bad request.
-The request was invalid or cannot be served.
+- `500`: Internal server error.
+An error occurred while processing the request.

 ### POST /posts